TusharNautiyal-web/DataWrang-Library/documentation/Bug Report.md

-name	about	title	labels	assignees
+---

-Bug report
+name: Bug report

-Create a report to help us improve
+about: Create a report to help us improve
+title: ''

-bug
+labels: bug
+assignees: ''

+---

+**Describe the bug**
-Describe the bug A clear and concise description of what the bug is.
+A clear and concise description of what the bug is.

+**To Reproduce**
-To Reproduce Steps to reproduce the behavior:
+Steps to reproduce the behavior:

-Go to '...'
+1. Go to '...'

-Click on '....'
+2. Click on '....'

-Scroll down to '....'
+3. Scroll down to '....'

-See error
+4. See error

+**Expected behavior**
-Expected behavior A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen.

-Environment (please complete the following information):
+**Environment (please complete the following information):**

-OS: [e.g. Windows, Ubuntu, CentOS, MacOS]
+ - OS: [e.g. Windows, Ubuntu, CentOS, MacOS]

-Python version: [e.g. Python 3.6.8 from Anaconda]
+ - Python version: [e.g. Python 3.6.8 from Anaconda]

-Stanza version: [e.g., 1.0.0]
+ - Stanza version: [e.g., 1.0.0]

+**Additional context**
-Additional context Add any other context about the problem here.
+Add any other context about the problem here.